furqanistic/deployment/README.md

 ---

-# 11. Create Test Website
+# 12. Create the Test Page

 Create: